ashikshafi08/triage.flow/README.md

 - `fix`: Suggest a fix for the issue
 - `test`: Generate test cases for the issue
 - `summarize`: Summarize the issue
+- `document`: Generate documentation for the issue
+- `review`: Review code changes for the issue
+- `prioritize`: Prioritize the issue
 - *(Extensible: add your own!)*

----

-## Roadmap / Coming Soon
-- **MCP Server:** Expose repo context, vector index, and prompt/LLM APIs for agentic workflows and interactive codebase exploration
-- **Custom Prompt Types:** Easily add new prompt types or LLM actions
-- **Code Actions:** Suggest, review, or apply code changes via API
-- **Session/Workspace Management:** Multi-user and agent support

 ---